 - Siege is stressful with only one life the entire match

 Why you should be playing this

-Yes, there’s some gameplay elements that I shake my head for but they’re easily overlooked by the sheer quantity of quality that’s everywhere else.
-This is a must play game for everyone if they’re not bothered by games featuring combat like this, my only reservation is for people who suffer from PTSD, other then that there’s plenty of quality inside.
+Yes, there are some gameplay elements that I shake my head at, but they’re easily overlooked by the sheer quantity of quality that’s everywhere else.
+This is a must play game for everyone if they’re not bothered by games featuring combat like this, my only reservation is for people who suffer from PTSD, other than that there’s plenty of quality inside.